Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Derek, Wave Tribe Founder

-Surfing In Cabo - Where & When
+Surfing in Cabo - Where and When

-Where To Surf In Cabo
+Where to Surf in Cabo

-1. East Cape (South Swell)
+• East Cape (South Swell)

-2. San Jose Del Cabo (South Swell)
+• San José del Cabo (South Swell)

-3. Cabo San Lucus (South Swell)
+• Cabo San Lucas (South Swell)

-4. Pacific Side (North + South Swell)
+• Pacific Side (North + South Swell)

 The Pacific side is good in the winter, but it can also be fun in the summer.
 The water temperature on the Pacific side is colder in the summer but warms up during the winter.
-The Pacific side has fewer know waves, but once you get past Todos Santos, there are miles of beach where you can find a peak all to yourself.
+The Pacific side has fewer known waves, but once you get past Todos Santos, there are miles of beach where you can find a peak all to yourself.
 It takes about an hour to get to either coast in a car.

 The Los Cabos Open was running for a few years before COVID.
 Steer clear of this event unless you feel like checking out the festivities.

-Flying To Cabo: Airline & Plane Tickets
+Flying to Cabo: Airline and Plane Tickets

 Don't forget to check our airline Boardbag Fee Guide to compare the different airlines and prices.
 Sometimes, you will find a lower-priced ticket, but when you add that airline's surfboard board bag fees, the ticket can push you toward the higher end of airline flight prices.

-San Jose del Cabo Airport
+San José del Cabo Airport

-If you need to grab a taxi, it will cost you $20-$60 to get to town.
+If you need to grab a taxi, it will cost you $20 - $60 to get to town.
 Once you exit the terminal, it's just a short walk to grab a taxi.
 Always negotiate the price before you get into the taxi.
-No UBER drivers are allowed at the airport. these days.
+No Uber drivers are allowed at the airport these days.
 Rental car companies are across the street from the airport.
 Call the rental agency to get picked up or book with them when you exit customs.

-San Jose Del Cabo Car Rentals
+San José del Cabo Car Rentals

 The rental car agencies will pick you up outside the airport terminal and shuttle you across the street.
 People are very helpful at the airport.
 If you need help, reach out to the agents standing outside or ask a random person with a sign.

-BBB rental car
+BBB rental car information

 I like to keep my boards in the car for obvious reasons—theft and the brutal Mexican sunshine—but if you ride a bigger surfboard, you'll need some good soft racks.